New Website Design Tips - Where To Start

 - Be aware of super cheap domain name registrars because later when you need to manage that website address the tools of a super cheap registrar can be lackluster at best.

-For your next step you will want to search for things like; “website hosting” and a “website designer”.
+For your next step you will want to search for things like; “website hosting” and local “website designers”.
 If you found our website that way then you’re well on your way.

 Many website hosting companies will provide you with free tools to build your website.
-Look into them, it could save you a bundle but free website builders are inherently limited compared to the design tools a professional website designer has.
-Often they also don’t provide the search engine optimization (SEO) tools needed to promote your small business website to the search engines after launching your website.
+Look into them, it could save you a bundle of cash, but free website builders are inherently limited compared to the design tools a professional website designer has.
+Often those free website builders don’t provide the search engine optimization (SEO) tools needed to promote your small business website to search engines like Google so that your website is actually found.

 For Website Hosting